halkhalil/docker-dolibarr-phpfpm/README.md

 can use the official nginx:alpine webserver, which is very small too (less than 20 MB).

+*YOU NEED AN EXTERNAL WEBSERVER AND AN EXTERNAL MYSQL DATABASE.*

 ## NginX configuration

 This image provides an NginX configuration, which works with the nginx:alpine